Pool Modes

 cleanup_server_connections: false

 Only do this if you are sure your application never leaks session state.
+The mutation-tracked default is already cheap when no mutation happened, so the opt-out is rarely worth the risk.

 Reference